KMoszczyc/Anticovid/README.md

 # Anticovid
-Mobile app designed to prevent the spreading of coronavirus (Kotlin + Firebase).
+Mobile app designed to prevent the spreading of coronavirus (Kotlin + Firebase + Google Maps + Covid19 API).

 ## Features
 - login and registration with Firebase